meeshyep/CV/README.md

 #### Makers Academy (September 2016 to December 2016)

-*Number One Software Developer Bootcamp in Europe
+- Number One Software Developer Bootcamp in Europe
-*12 week program / 10% acceptance rate
+- 12 week program / 10% acceptance rate
-*Focused on Software Craftsmanship and OOP, TDD, SOLID and MVC principles *Technologies covered include Ruby, Rails, Javascript, Node.js, Rspec, Jasmine
+- Focused on Software Craftsmanship and OOP, TDD, SOLID and MVC principles
+- Technologies covered include Ruby, Rails, Javascript, Node.js, Rspec, Jasmine

-#### The University of Texas at San Antonio / College (August 2009 to December 2013)
+#### The University of Texas at San Antonio (August 2009 to December 2013)

 - Bachelor of Business Administration (B.B.A.), Minor in International Management
+- Dean's List Scholar.
+Awarded to students maintaining a 3.75/4.0 GPA
 - Beta Alpha Psi National Business Honors Society
 - UTSA Honors Alliance
-- Zeta Tau Alpha Fraternity, Treasurer

-#### Any other qualifications
+- Zeta Tau Alpha Fraternity.
+This is an international women's fraternity focused on philanthropy for Breast Cancer Education & Awareness, academics and social activities for the members in university.
+I held the position of Treasurer which entailed responsibility for all financial activities averaging $50,000 for 60+ members, received and sent out invoices, generated new year spending accounts and worked directly with national officers to ensure all cash flows were in line.

 ## Experience